qanhnn12/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution/C. Ingredient Optimisation.md

           FROM #exclusionsBreak e
           WHERE c.record_id = e.record_id)
       THEN 0
-      -- no extras, no exclusion, add 1
+      -- no extras, no exclusions, add 1
       ELSE 1
     END AS times_used
   FROM #customer_orders_temp c